 If you’re a beginner, try starting out with only running every other day, and then you can slowly build up to running more often.
 However, always give yourself at least 1 rest day a week.
 You need to give your legs a chance to recover and rebuild their strength.

-If you’re just starting out, here is a great example workout to build up your endurance:
+If you’re just starting out and feeling a little lost, here is a great example workout to build up your endurance: